socotecio/django-socio-grpc/docs/features/exceptions.rst

 Description
 -----------

-In Django and DRF, exceptions are raised when something unexpected or erroneous occurs during the execution of a web application.
-DSG exceptions handling work like `DRF exceptions <https://www.django-rest-framework.org/api-guide/exceptions/>`_.
+Similar to Django and DRF, DSG provides a set of exceptions that can be used to handle errors in your gRPC services.

-DSG services can handle exceptions happening and **automatically returning the appropriate grpc status code associated to the exception**.
+DSG services can handle these exceptions and **automatically return the appropriate gRPC status code associated to the exception**.

+DSG exceptions handling works like `DRF exceptions <https://www.django-rest-framework.org/api-guide/exceptions/>`_.

 The handled exceptions are: